miklevin/MikeLev.in/_posts/2024-10-08-unpacking-fasthtml-databases.md

 records*** different ways with your tooling knowing a lot about what to expect form a single instance of todo item, which will "fit" the `Todo` dataclass template.

+You can always look at one of these ***dataclasses*** by `print(Todo)`'ing it out, but it will just look like a function with field defintions.
+Those field definitions are the point.

 ### Todo Dataclass Barely Used in FastHTML